Academic Regulations

 Per Texas Administrative Code, Rule 4.25, each institution of higher education shall permit a student who transfers from another Texas public institution of higher education to choose a catalog for the purpose of specifying graduation requirements, based upon the dates of attendance at the receiving institution and at the transferring institution, in the same manner that a non-transfer student may choose a catalog.

-Each Texas public institution of higher education shall include information about graduating requirements under a particular catalog in its official publications, including print and electronic catalogs.
+Each Texas public institution of higher education shall include information about graduation requirements under a particular catalog in its official publications, including print and electronic catalogs.

 Public Access to Course Information